 Athens Museums – Worth a Voyage

+Last but not least, the enormous effort made by the Greek state in the last decade-and-a-half in terms of renovating its archaeological museums and reorganising their exhibits has been immensely successful: in our opinion, Greece should be considered the world standard for modern archaeological exhibition design, and many of the Athens Museums are among the key examples of this.
 Being resident in Athens and, moreover, being a great admirer of all its museums, I found it difficult to settle for just one object.
-Instead, I opted for preparing a “shortlist”, a selection of thirteen pieces from eleven museums in Athens and Attica, each of which is especially interesting, intriguing, fascinating, revealing - or simply beautiful - and each of which, by itself, makes for a good reason to visit Athens
+Instead, I opted for preparing a “shortlist”, a selection of thirteen pieces from eleven museums in Athens and Attica, each of which is especially interesting, intriguing, fascinating, revealing - or simply beautiful - and each of which, by itself, makes for a good reason to visit Athens.

 Here they are, in reverse chronological order, from the most recent to the most ancient: